My blog –

 Of course, consideration of such consequences may not win out for immigrants in the end when violent crimes are involved and the District Attorney believes that collateral consequences are fully appropriate.
 However, the consideration of collateral consequences when the penal purpose of the prosecution can still be fully actualized, are important steps in the right direction.
 Mr. Gonzalez’s policy also has the added effect of making his office’s convictions more immune to attack.
 Many prosecutors are trying to foreclose post-conviction attacks by handing defense counsel boilerplate advisals during guilty pleas that seek waivers of counsel’s duty to consider such consequences in the conduct of the defense.
-Such band-aid waivers are much less effective than Mr. Hernandez’s course which seeks to actually effectuate counsel’s duty under Padilla so that no further litigation is needed or possible.
-Other District Attorneys in New York should consider following Mr. Hernandez’s lead.
+Such band-aid waivers are much less effective than Mr. Gonzalez’s course which seeks to actually effectuate counsel’s duty under Padilla so that no further litigation is needed or possible.
+Other District Attorneys in New York should consider following Mr. Gonzalez’s lead.

 The Problem with Law and Order